ABOUT

 - Received the Randy Sorensen Memorial Award, 2019.
 From the Institute for Research in Psychology and Spirituality (IRPS).

 - John Templeton Foundation Grant = Part of a nine-person Core team working on “Christian Meaning-Making, Suffering, and the Flourishing Life.”
-Team includes six psychologists, one philosopher, and two theologians (of which I would be one) (Began in 2018).
+Team includes six psychologists, one philosopher, and two theologians (of which I would be one) (2018-present).

 - A Core Research Team Advisor (1 of 8) for the “Amazing Grace Project,” funded by the John Templeton Foundation.
-I served as a theological advisor to the team that was working to see if or how one might be able to study grace from a psychological and empirical perspective (2015-2020).
+I serve as a theological advisor to the team that is working to see if or how one might be able to study grace from a psychological and empirical perspective (2015-2020).

 - A member of the international Protestant Drafting Committee of A Reforming Catholic Confession, completed in 2017.

-- Recipient of John Templeton Foundation Grant for Spring 2014 at the Center for Christian Thought at Biola University.
-In this interdisciplinary context a small group of scholars we together labored under the larger umbrella theme of “Psychology and Spiritual Formation.”
-My particular research focused on the relationship between faith and suffering, giving chronic pain particular attention.
+- Recipient of John Templeton Foundation Grant for Spring 2014.
+Relocated for the term to the Center for Christian Thought at Biola University where I engaged in research and writing while working in an interdisciplinary context with other scholars.
+Together we labored under the larger umbrella theme of “Psychology and Spiritual Formation.”
+My project focused on the relationship between faith and suffering, with particular attention to chronic pain.